3. Sale and Purchase Contract for Property in France

 We do not consider the use of a home based solicitor is routinely necessary for most buyers, as the use of your own notaire in France should meet most needs.

 Nevertheless, one shoe does not fit all, and on the evidence of many cases that have come to our notice it is clear the purchasers would have benefited from legal support from a home based solicitor.
 As we stated in the previous page on the Role of Notaires, the searches they undertake are not as extensive as are those ordinarily undertaken by a solicitor in the UK, and they occur after signing of the sale and purchase contract.

 Moreover, if the transaction or your circumstances are 'complex', we recognise that you may well need additional support.
-This may particularly be the case where you are proposing to buy through a French property company, called an SCI.
+This may particularly be the case where there are planning issues to consider, or you are proposing to buy through a French property company (SCI).
 It may also be important in the process of inheritance planning.

-Many people engage home based solicitors simply because they do not speak or understand the French language.
+Many buyers engage home based solicitors simply because they do not speak or understand the French language.
 Although a cheaper solution may simply be to engage a local interpreter, the problem here is that it is frequently the clauses not contained in the contract that are more important than what the contract itself contains.
 An interpreter cannot tell you what should be included, only what the contract itself contains.
 A certified translator is also likely to cost you several hundred euros.

 However, solicitors from your own country operate outside of the jurisdiction of the French legal and other regulatory authorities.